phreeza/manuscript_axon_potentials/doc/manuscript.md

 of synaptic, dendritic, or somatic currents may not be valid for axon bundles.
 When performing a typical current source density analysis, the local number of fibers cannot be disentangled from membrane current density [@Nicholson1973Theoretical].
-The membrane current densities can vary with time and location independently.
-In the case of an axonal fiber bundle as discussed here, the situation is different: the number of fibers is variable in space, in particular in the terminal zone, but the membrane voltages are highly determined over space and time due to the signal propagation in the axon.
+The membrane current densities can independently vary with time and.
+In the case of an axonal fiber bundle as discussed here, the situation is different: the number of fibers is variable in space, in particular in the terminal zone, but the membrane voltages at different locations are highly determined, because they are temporally shifted versions of each other.
 The sink and source distribution found in classical CSD analysis of axon bundles [@Mitzdorf1978Prominent;@Mitzdorf1985Current;@Mitzdorf1977Laminar], show a dipolar structure in terminal zones.
-Our modeling approach provides a novel way of interpreting these findings in terms of actively propagated information in a fiber bundle.
+Our modeling approach provides a novel way of interpreting these findings in terms of actively propagated action potentials in a fiber bundle.

 Dipolar fields also play an important role in the generation of electrical field potentials at greater distances from the brain.
 The most prominent of